sgrvinod/a-PyTorch-Tutorial-to-Transformers/README.md

 The first value (13a tokenization, cased) is how the BLEU score is officially calculated by [WMT](https://www.statmt.org/wmt14/translation-task.html) (`mteval-v13a.pl`).

 The BLEU score reported in the paper is **27.3**.
 This is possibly not calculated in the same manner, however.
 See [these](https://github.com/tensorflow/tensor2tensor/issues/317#issuecomment-377580270) [comments](https://github.com/tensorflow/tensor2tensor/issues/317#issuecomment-380970191) on the official repository.
-With the method stated there (i.e. using `get_ende_bleu.sh` and a tweaked reference), the checkpoint scores **26.49**.
+With the method stated there (i.e. using `get_ende_bleu.sh` and a tweaked reference), the trained model scores **26.49**.